China Renews Yellow Alert For High Temperatures - UrduPoint

 China Renews Yellow Alert For High Temperatures

 BEIJING, Aug.
-3 (UrduPoint / Pakistan Point News - 3rd Aug, 2022 ) :China's national observatory on Wednesday continued to issue a yellow alert for high temperatures as a scorching heatwave lingers in many regions of the country.
+4 (UrduPoint / Pakistan Point News - 4th Aug, 2022 ) :China's national observatory on Thursday continued to issue a yellow alert for high temperatures as a scorching heatwave lingers in a vast area of the country.

-During daylight hours on Wednesday, parts of Beijing, Tianjin, Hebei, Henan, Shandong, Shaanxi, Hubei, Anhui, Jiangsu, Shanghai, Zhejiang, Jiangxi, Hunan, Guizhou, Chongqing, Sichuan, Guangdong and Guangxi are expected to experience temperatures of over 35 degrees Celsius, the National Meteorological Center said.
+During daylight hours on Thursday, parts of Shaanxi, Hebei, Beijing, Tianjin, Shandong, Henan, Anhui, Jiangsu, Shanghai, Hubei, Hunan, Jiangxi, Zhejiang, Fujian, Sichuan, Chongqing, Guizhou, and Guangxi are expected to experience temperatures of over 35 degrees Celsius, the National Meteorological Center said.

 Temperatures in parts of Chongqing may surpass 40 degrees Celsius, according to the forecast.